litmuschaos/litmus/litmus-portal/okteto-dev-env-setup/README.md

 - STEP-9: Run okteto build and push after making the code changes to get them reflected on deployed litmus-portal component.

   ```
-  okteto build -t okteto.dev/litmusportal-frontend:ci .
+  okteto build -t okteto.dev/litmusportal-frontend:dev .
-  okteto push --name frontend -t $OKTETO_NAMESPACE/itmusportal-frontend:ci
+  okteto push --name frontend -t $OKTETO_NAMESPACE/litmusportal-frontend:dev
   ```

-- STEP-10: Go to the `okteto-dev-env-setup` directory of the cloned repository, delete the  `litmus-portal-dev-manifest.yml` file and then enter the root directory of the cloned repository i.e. `litmus`  and push the changes to your forked repository.
+- STEP-10: Stop development environment using `okteto down` and go to the `okteto-dev-env-setup` directory of the cloned repository, delete the  `litmus-portal-dev-manifest.yml` file and then enter the root directory of the cloned repository i.e. `litmus`  and push the changes to your forked repository.

   ```
+  okteto down
   cd ../okteto-dev-env-setup
   rm litmus-portal-dev-manifest.yml
   cd ../..